 Getting Legal Counsel

 Navigating a hit and run claim, especially if the driver is not charged, can be tricky.
 Having an experienced team of legal counselors by your side could be the key to winning.
-At Peter Davis Law, your Paterson personal injury attorney, we are determined to get you the compensation that you deserve.
+At Peter Davis Law, your Paterson car accident attorney, we are determined to get you the compensation that you deserve.
 For more information, visit our practice areas page or contact a representative with our firm today.